hansb001/drones-iot-visual-recognition/WildFires/VRMTEST.md

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelTestImage.png)

-### Implement Watson Visual Recognition custom model in your Applications
+### OPTIONAL Implement Watson Visual Recognition custom model in your Applications
 - You can incorporate this Watson Visual Recognition Custom Classifier model into your applications using a variety of programming languages
 - Click on the **Implementation** tab to review the Code snippets